 "This thesis focuses on developing a set of optimum experimental parameters for high-temperature differential scanning calorimetry.
-A high-temperature differential scanning calorimeter (HTDSC) was used to check the accuracy and uncertainty of GTDSC measurements upon varying experimental parameters.
+A high-temperature differential scanning calorimeter (HTDSC) was used to check the accuracy and uncertainty of HTDSC measurements upon varying experimental parameters.
 A set of experimental variables was selected and specific heat or enthalpy of fusion measurements were carried out as case studies.
 The specific heat of platinum was measured from room temperature to 1400°C by varying heating rate, sample mass, cover gas flow rate, and standard material.
 Reproducible data were obtained for all the runs except for those made using a thinner platinum sample.
 Accuracy close to 1% was achieved.
 Accurate and reproducible heat capacity measurements were given by:

 Schlesinger, Mark E.

 viii, 50 pages

 © 2006 Susan Jacob, All rights reserved.

 Thesis - Restricted Access